 If students need to decide whether to add a course or drop a course, they should first consult with their advisors.
-A course or courses dropped by students during the first seven calendar days after registration will not appear on their academic record.
-Courses withdrawn by the end of the second week after classes begin will appear on students' academic records as "W." Students must fill out a form and have it signed by the course instructor.
+A course or courses dropped by students during the first seven business days after registration will not appear on their academic record.

+Courses withdrawn by the end of the fifth week after classes begin will appear on students' academic records as "W." Students must fill out a form and have it signed by their advisor and the Registrar.
+This date is published in the academic calendar.

-Courses dropped more than two weeks after classes begin result in an F grade, except for unusual circumstances such as serious injury or illness.
+Courses dropped more than five weeks after classes begin result in an F grade, except for unusual circumstances such as serious injury or illness.
 If students experience extenuating circumstances and wish to petition for a "W" instead of an "F," they must submit a written request to the Registrar that presents the case for the change.
 The Registrar may consult with the instructor of the course, the Academic Dean, and/or the Academic Affairs Committee to make the decision whether to grant the request.